Insights & Resources

 How to Give Bad News to Each Approach (Without Losing Trust)

 Bad news lands differently depending on the listener's approach.
-Gold Mine needs the facts.
-Blue Ocean needs the care.
-Green Planet needs the plan.
-Orange Sky needs the pivot.
+Natural Gold Mines want the facts.
+Natural Blue Oceans want the care.
+Natural Green Planets want the plan.
+Natural Orange Skies want the pivot.
 Here's how to deliver it.

 Read →